ramirogvalverde/ramirogvalverde/README.md

 ### Welcome to my GitHub repository.
 My name is Ramiro, and I am a student of DAM (Development of Multiplatform Applications) and a graduate in Fine Arts from the University of Salamanca.

-- 🔭 I’m currently working on [DAMT2](https://github.com/ramirogvalverde/DAMT2)
+- 🔭 I’m currently working on [DAMT2](https://github.com/ramirogvalverde/DAMT2)  (privado temporalmente)

 - 🌱 I’m currently learning Backend Development